franciscomesa/docker-learning/README.md

 Top goal:

-- Try to split the application in two docker services: backend and frontend.
+- Try to split the application in two Docker services: backend and frontend.

 ### Day 6